-Delivering innovation with fairness, integrity and pragmatism
+Delivering innovation proactively and with fairness, integrity and pragmatism

 Alan has over 35 years’ industrial experience in biotech and technology working in a range of commercial (large, SME and start-up), academic and public sector organisations.
 He started his career in big pharma before moving into biotechnology.
 He has directed Research and Development in life sciences, enabling technologies and energy sectors and in technology areas as diverse as synthetic biology, pharmaceuticals, genetics and text analytics.